gdgd009xcd/ProxyFilterForScanTool/README.md

     This type is webRequest.ResourceType.<br>
     The type of resource being requested: for example, "image", "script", or "stylesheet".<br>
   * The PrimeHeader Regex for no proxy access:<br>
-    if request's primeheader matches this regex, then request will be send host directly.
+    if request's primeheader matches this regex, then request will be send host directly.<br>
-    The primeHeader consists of HttpMethod and URL HttpMethod:POST/GET/PUT/HEAD ...etc.
+    The primeHeader consists of HttpMethod and URL<br>
+    HttpMethod:POST/GET/PUT/HEAD ...etc.<br>
     Regex example: POST http://somewhere.com.*

 * Option Settings Management